mercari-build/mercari-build-training/document/04-api.en.md

 ### Sending a GET Request

-Let's send a GET reaquest with cURL to the API server we launched in the previous section.
+Let's send a GET request with cURL to the API server we launched in the previous section.
 If you haven't started the server, run the following command:

 | Python                                                                                       | Go                                                                            |